 The 5.875% Convertible Notes are exclusively our obligations and are not guaranteed by any of our operating subsidiaries.
 Substantially all of our consolidated assets are held by our subsidiaries.
 Accordingly, our ability to service our debt, including the 5.875% Convertible Notes, depends on the results of operations of our subsidiaries and upon the ability of such subsidiaries to provide us with cash, whether in the form of dividends, loans or otherwise, to pay amounts due on our obligations, including the 5.875% Convertible Notes.
 Our subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make payments on the 5.875% Convertible Notes or to make any funds available for that purpose.
 In addition, holders of the 5.875% Convertible Notes do not and will not have any claim as a creditor against any of our present or future subsidiaries.
-Indebtedness and other liabilities, including trade payables, whether secured or unsecured, of our subsidiaries are structurally senior to our obligations to holders of its debts, holders of any equity interests, (including fund investors), and its trade creditors before it will be able to distribute any assets to us (except to the extent we have a claim as a creditor of such subsidiary).
-Any right that we have to receive any assets of a subsidiary upon its bankruptcy, liquidation, reorganization or other winding up, and the consequent rights of holders of 5.875% Convertible Notes to realize proceeds from the sale of such subsidiary's creditors, including trade creditors of any preferred equity interests of such subsidiary's creditors, including trade creditors of any preferred equity interests of such subsidiary.
+Indebtedness and other liabilities, including trade payables, whether secured or unsecured, of our subsidiaries are structurally senior to our obligations to holders of the 5.875% Convertible Notes.
+In the event of a bankruptcy, liquidation, reorganization or other winding up of any of our subsidiaries, such subsidiary will pay the holders of its debts, holders of any equity interests, (including fund investors), and its trade creditors before it will be able to distribute any assets to us (except to the extent we have a claim as a creditor of such subsidiary).
+Any right that we have to receive any assets of a subsidiary upon its bankruptcy, liquidation, reorganization or other winding up, and the consequent rights of holders of 5.875% Convertible Notes to realize proceeds from the sale of such subsidiary's assets, will be effectively structurally subordinated to the claims of the subsidiary's creditors, including trade creditors and holders of any preferred equity interests of such subsidiary.